matjazt/NetworkMonitor/README.md

 # Network Monitor

-A Jakarta EE 10 application for monitoring network devices via MQTT and exposing their status through a REST API.
+A Jakarta EE 10 application for monitoring network devices via MQTT with automated alerting, user authentication, and a REST API.

 ## Overview

-This application subscribes to MQTT topics that publish network device lists, detects when devices go online or offline, stores the state changes in a PostgreSQL database, and provides a REST API to query the current device status.
+This application subscribes to MQTT topics that publish network device lists, detects when devices go online or offline, stores state changes in a PostgreSQL database, triggers email alerts for critical events, and provides an authenticated REST API to query device status.
+It supports multi-user access with role-based account management and configurable device monitoring policies (unauthorized, authorized, always-on).

 ## Technology Stack